-In any application where axial movement may be undesirable, such as certain bridge crossings, certain other exposed piping applications, or certain connections of restrained pipe sections at angles to rigid piping, special provisions, including effective joint extension, may be necessary to control unacceptable pipeline movement.
+In any application where axial movement may be undesirable, such as some exposed piping applications, or certain connections of restrained pipe sections at angles to rigid piping, special provisions, including effective joint extension, may be necessary to control unacceptable pipeline movement.
 Depending on job conditions and restrained pipe length, cumulative joint take-up can be substantial, particularly in exposed or unburied piping applications.